eonian-core/farm/README.md

 * `yarn test:contracts` - Test only contracts
 * `dev:contracts` - Set up a development environment for contracts.
 Watch file changes and rerun tests.

+## Deployment

+The deployment process focused on implementing GitOps practices.
+Basically, it means all master (main) builds go to production directly.